 On execution, we get:

 sentence: 'Amazing 3 bedroom apartment located at the heart of Manhattan, has one full bathrooms and one toilet room for just 3000 a month.'

 This tutorial highlights the steps to create an NLP model to generate JSON output from unstructured text inside MongoDB by leveraging MindsDB’s MongoDB connector and automation capabilities.
 Using the existing compute configuration, the example above took less than five minutes, without the need for extensive tooling, or pipelines in addition to your database.
 With MindsDB’s machine learning capabilities inside MongoDB, developers can now build machine learning models at reduced cost, gain greater insight into model accuracy, and help users make better data-based decisions.

 MongoDB provides an intuitive process for data management and exploration by simplifying and enriching data.
 MindsDB helps turn data into intelligent insights by simplifying modernization into machine learning, AI, and the ongoing spectrum of data science.

-For a limited time, try MindsDB to connect to MongoDB, train models, and run predictions in the cloud.
-Simply sign-up here.
-It’s free (final pricing to be announced later this year), and our team is available on Slack and Github for feedback and support.
-Check it out and let us know what predictions you come up with.
+Try MindsDB to connect to MongoDB, train models, and run predictions in the cloud!
+Simply install MindsDB from Amazon Marketplace and our team is available on Slack and Github for feedback and support.
+Check it out and feel free to ask questions, share use case examples!